mstksg/inCode/copy/entries/io-monad-harmful.md

 *   "State monad" and "Writer monad" and "Reader monad" are just as bad, and you know it.
 Shame on you.

+*   A good time to use the "(something) monad" is when you are referring in particular to the monad instance or its monadic interface.

 *   I have qualms with the "monad" part of "IO monad", but some times, I even wonder about the "IO" part.
 Yes, Haskell can do IO through the IO type,